Cat-Lord/react-examples/server-side-rendering/README.md

 All server-rendered components must work on client, it should run just like without server rendering.

+## Configuration
+The configuration of this project mostly followed the tutorial but I needed to find a way of configuring the typescript part of this project.
+I found [this starter repo](https://github.com/Microsoft/TypeScript-Babel-Starter) which has information about basic configuration and links to more focused examples (one of which is mentioned later in this file when setting up webpack).

+### Setting up Babel
+Babel can convert different types of source code into (usually) Javascript.
+We need to set it up in order to work with React - our goal is to convert React code into some Javascript (es6, es5, whatever we need).
+	{
+		"presets": [
+			"@babel/preset-env",
+			"@babel/preset-react",
+    	"@babel/preset-typescript"
+		]
+	}

+### Setting up webpack
+Now we need to configure webpack to use babel and to be able to build our solution into a bundle.
+For that we create `webpack.config.js` and there we just configure webpack to use babel and point it to the 'main' file on our client that is holding the React.renderDOM (for now it is the `client.tsx` file).

+After that we add a build script to our `package.json`.
+I found some good information in [this repo](https://github.com/a-tarasyuk/react-webpack-typescript-babel), which provides with example configuration for a project with react, typescript, babel and webpack.
+I followed it by adjusting my webpack config file.
+I also added a `tsconfig.json` (because I forgot previously).

+[For some reason](https://stackoverflow.com/questions/32070303/uncaught-referenceerror-react-is-not-defined) we also need to set the runtime option in the webpack config file.
+This is how the end module looks like:

+	module: {
+    rules: [{
+        test: /\.(ts|js)x?$/,
+        use: {
+          loader: 'babel-loader',
+          options: {
+            presets: [
+              "@babel/preset-env",
+              ["@babel/preset-react", {"runtime": "automatic"}],
+              "@babel/preset-typescript"
+            ]
+          }
+        },
+        exclude: /node_modules/
+      }
+		]
+  }

 ### Creating React base component
 Now we need to create the base component (or components if we desire so) and place it inside a HTML page.
 The first step is to create the placeholding page - basic HTML with a div with a specific ID.
 This id will be targeted in our base react component.